 - This can have flow-on benefits for productivity, and in turn profitability.

-- A personalised and relevant user experience can keep employees engaged, which can lead to lower absenteeism and lower staff turnover.
+- A personalised and relevant user experience can keep employees engaged, which can help your organisation's employee retention rates.

 - People will be more likely to see and act on important information, leading to less frustration and driving better communication, and a happier workplace all round.